Selishche, Sokolsky District, Vologda Oblast

 Selishche (Селище) is a rural locality (a village) in Prigorodnoye Rural Settlement, Sokolsky District, Vologda Oblast, Russia.
 The population was 7 as of 2002.

+History

+This region dates back to ancient times, when its great rivers, ancient forests warmed by sunlight, and vast meadows were a source of pride for its inhabitants throughout the ages.

 Geography

 Selishche is located 15 km southeast of Sokol (the district's administrative centre) by road.
 Kalitino is the nearest rural locality.